Dmitriev-Andrey/Dmitriev-Andrey.github.io/_posts/2022-02-18-Blocking_socket_server.md

 excerpt: How simple server on blocking socket work
 ---
 ## What is a socket?
-Network socket is a good abstraction for communications in Internet.
-But it's low-level object, because we don't use different protocols, like http, and can implement more efficient specification for our cases.
+A network socket is a good abstraction for communications on the Internet.
+But it's a low-level object, because we don't use different protocols, like HTTP, and can implement a more efficient specification for our cases.

 ## How does it work?
 We have two points for communication: server and client.
-They have their own features.
+They have their features.
-In general, work-pipeline looks like:
+In general, the work pipeline looks like this:
-1. A server listens to a specific port and wait connection from client.
+1. A server listens on a specific port and waits for a connection from a client.
-2. Client try to connect.
+2. The client tries to connect.
-3. Server accepts connection, create channels for input and output and wait message from client.
+3. The server accepts the connection, creates channels for input and output, and waits for a message from the client.
-4. Client send message.
+4. The client sends the message.
-5. Server read message, handle it and answer.
+5. The server reads the message, handles it, and responds.
-6. Client read and handle answer.
+6. The client reads and handles the answer.
-7. Close connection or repeate communication
+7. Closing the connection or repeating the communication

 ## What's about code?

 Let's try to create a simple server and client using sockets.

-First, business logic is a calculating [fibonacci number](https://en.wikipedia.org/wiki/Fibonacci_number).
+First, business logic is calculating [the Fibonacci numbers](https://en.wikipedia.org/wiki/Fibonacci_number).
 It's one recursive function:
 ```java
 public class Calculator {
     public static long fib(int k) {